-The Group is committed to maintaining high standards of corporate governance to safeguard the interests of shareholders and to enhance corporate value and accountability.
-The Company has adopted the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules as its own code of corporate governance.
+The Group is committed to maintaining high standards of corporate governance to safeguard the interests of shareholders and to enhance corporate value and accountability. the Company has adopted the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules as its own code of corporate governance.

-The Company has been in compliance with the CG code provisions of the CG Code during the year ended 31 December 2015 except as disclosed below.
+The Company has been in compliance with the CG code provisions of the CG Code during the year ended 31 December 2016 except as disclosed below.

 Under code provision A.1.1 of the CG Code, the Board should meet regularly and Board meetings should be held at least four times a year at approximately quarterly intervals.
-For the year ended 31 December 2015, two Board meetings had been held in March and August 2015.
+For the year ended 31 December 2016, three Board meetings had been held in March, May and August 2016, respectively.
 As the business operations of the Company were under the management and supervision of the executive Directors who had from time to time held meetings or communicated through electronic means with the rest of the Board to revolve all material business or management issues and therefore certain Board resolutions were concluded through circulation of written resolutions.
 The Group's business, operation and management have been conducted properly under the management and supervision of the executive Directors.
 The Company will ensure compliance with the requirement of code provision A.1.1 of the CG Code in future.

 Under code provision A.6.7 of the CG Code, all non-executive Directors are recommended to attend general meetings of the Company.
-However, all non-executive Directors (including independent non-executive Directors) were absent from the annual general meeting of the Company held on 25 June 2015 (the "2014 AGM") due to pre-arranged business commitments.
+However, all non-executive Directors of the Company (including the independent non-executive Directors) were absent from the annual general meeting of the Company held on 27 June 2016 (the "AGM") due to pre-arranged business commitments.

-Under code provision E.1.2 of the CG Code, the chairman of the Board is recommended to attend annual general meetings of the Company and to invite the chairmen of the audit, remuneration, nomination and any other committees (as appropriate) of the Company to attend.
-Mr. Qu Naijie, being the chairman of the Board, was absent from the 2014 AGM due to a pre-arranged business commitment.
-Mr. Wang Xuguang was chosen as the chairman of the 2014 AGM.
-The chairmen of all the other committees of the Company were absent from the 2014 AGM due to pre-arranged business commitments.
+Under code provision E.1.2 of the CG Code, the chairman of the Board should attend annual general meetings of the Company and invite the chairmen of the audit, remuneration, nomination and any other committees (as appropriate) of the Company to attend.
+Mr. Qu Naijie, being the chairman of the Board, was absent from the AGM due to a pre-arranged business commitment.
+The chairmen of all the board committees of the Company were also absent from the AGM due to pre-arranged business commitments.
+Mr. Wang Xuguang, an executive Director, the Chief Executive Officer and a member of the remuneration committee of the Company, was chosen as the chairman of the AGM.
+Mr. Qu Cheng, an executive Director, as the duly appointed delegate of the chairman of the Board, also attended the AGM.
+Both Mr. Wang Xuguang and Mr. Qu Cheng were available to answer questions at the AGM.